 U.S. exports to Madagascar include machinery, vegetable oil, rice and wheat, aircraft, and vehicles.
-U.S. imports from Madagascar include apparel, vanilla beans, precious stones/metals, and perfumes/cosmetics.
+U.S. imports from Madagascar are primarily apparel, vanilla beans, and precious stones/metals.
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Madagascar is a member.
-Madagascar’s eligibility for preferential trade benefits under the African Growth and Opportunity Act (AGOA) was reinstated in January 2015.
+98.4% of Malagasy goods imported by the United States benefit from reduced tariffs from the African Growth and Opportunity Act or Generalized System of Preferences.

 Madagascar’s Membership in International Organizations

 Madagascar and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Madagascar is also a member of the African Union, Southern African Development Community, International Organization of Francophonie and the Indian Ocean Commission.

 Principal embassy officials are listed in the Department’s Key Officers List.